Disclaimer

 3. Home office

 Since the start of the pandemic demand for a home office has skyrocketed.
-In fact, its demand from buyers has risen to 27%, from the previous 8%.
-As it stands, currently 20% of workers are permanently working from home according to government statistics.
+In fact, the home office furniture market is expected to grow annually by 2.4% between 2024 and 2028.
+As it stands, currently 14% of workers are permanently working from home according to government statistics.
 Providing space for an office is another home improvement that adds value to your property.
-Research shows that adding a home office can increase value by 8%, on average, in the current climate.
+Research shows that adding a home office can add £17,500 to the value of a home.

 Having the space for a home office is crucial for those looking to work from home.
 It allows for less distraction and a higher level of focus.
 By keeping work allocated to specific room, it also creates a work life detachment.
 This means that although you are still in your home, your mind finds it easier to relax once you step out of the office at the end of the working day.
 Adding large windows and calming colours to the wall are small extra features that can improve a home office.